slnsw/drupal-module-webform-node-element/README.md

 When enabled this module provides a new type of element, 'Node', to be added to a webform.
 Once you add an element of type 'Node' you can enter the nid of the node that you want to display.
-When you view the webform the node will be displayed using the webform_element display mode.
+When you view the webform the node will be displayed using the webform_element display mode if there is one, otherwise it will use the default display mode for the entity type.

 To dynamically set the nid or the display mode, an event is dispatched prior to rendering the element.
 Subscribe to the